Afffan16/football-virtual-waiting-room/docs/12-load-testing.md

 ---

-# Optimization Recommendations
+## Optimization Recommendations

-If testing identifies bottlenecks, consider:
+Where testing surfaces a real bottleneck, the options are:

 - Adaptive retry with exponential backoff
-- WebSocket or Server-Sent Events to reduce polling
+- WebSocket or Server-Sent Events, to cut down on raw polling volume
-- Write sharding for high-ingest events
+- Write sharding for events with extreme registration spikes (see [`04-data-model.md#sharding-strategy`](04-data-model.md#sharding-strategy))
-- Batch operations where appropriate
+- Batch operations where the access pattern allows it
-- CloudWatch alarms for proactive monitoring
+- CloudWatch alarms tuned for proactive detection, not just after-the-fact review

+The full breakdown of which of these were actually needed, and why, is in [`14-optimization.md`](14-optimization.md).

 ---

-# Summary
+## Summary

-This load-testing strategy validates that the Football Virtual Waiting Room remains responsive, consistent, and scalable under realistic traffic patterns while providing measurable evidence that the DynamoDB design supports high-demand event workloads.
+This strategy validates that the Football Virtual Waiting Room stays responsive, consistent, and scalable under traffic that actually resembles a high-demand ticket release — and gives measurable evidence that the DynamoDB design in [`05-table-schema.md`](05-table-schema.md) holds up under that load, not just on paper.

+Next: [`13-cost-estimation.md`](13-cost-estimation.md) translates this traffic modeling into an expected AWS cost profile.